aklcss/www/README.md

 Join the conversation on [Slack](https://join.slack.com/t/aucklandcss/shared_invite/enQtNTI5MTMzODE5NDkxLTM3MzRmNGYyYzQ3ZTE1OTZjZTc5YjA5ZDIwM2YxYmRkYzRlYjM0ZWNjYzRlZTRlY2E0YWIyZmVhMzliMTM2YWY) where we share links and chat about all things in CSS and in-between.

 [Meetup.com](https://www.meetup.com/auckland-css/) is our portal to all things event related.

+We don't use the Twitter much but others do so use [#aklcss](https://twitter.com/hashtag/aklcss?src=hash) to stay in the loop.